harshamalhotra/existingDS-gitlab/contents/components/date-picker.md

 The `daysSelected` slot prop is the effective date range, thus the value is increased by one when `sameDaySelection` is set to `true`.
 When no date range has been selected the value is `-1`.

-### Note

-If specifying a maxDateRange, it is good practice to include a date range indicator and tooltip.
+<note>If specifying a maxDateRange, it is good practice to include a date range indicator and tooltip.</note>

 <story-viewer component="base-daterange-picker" title="GlDaterangePicker" view-mode="docs"></story-viewer>